GoogleCloudPlatform/cloud-deploy-samples/postdeploy-hooks/k8s-cleanup/quickstart/QUICKSTART.md

 Postdeploy job, now you'll see that there are a number of resources to be
 deleted:

-`[clean-up-image] Beginning to delete resources, there are 3 resources to delete`
+`[clean-up-image] Beginning to delete resources, there are 2 resources to delete`

-It will then proceed to delete the Deployment, the ReplicaSet, and the Pod from the previous release.
+It will then proceed to delete the Deployment and the Pod from the previous release.

 ## 9. Cleanup